 Use the Right Tools

-We train our patients to use easy tools like a suction cup (applicator) or EZI ring for steady control.
-If one method feels uncomfortable, we’ll help you try another until you find what works best.
+We train our patients to use simple Scleral Lens insertion tool such as a suction cup (applicator) or an EZI ring for steady control.
+If one method feels uncomfortable, we will help you try another until you find what works best.

 Position the Lens on the Eye